Get new exclusive access to healthcare business reports & breaking news

-Fitbit just announced an update to their bestselling Charge 2 device.
+Welcome to Fitbit Charge 3, the significant upgrade to the bestselling Charge 2 device.
 The new tracking feature called Sleep Score beta (SpO2) detects sleep disturbances that could indicate health issues like allergies, asthma, or sleep apnea.
 The new Fitbit Charge 3 is part of Fitbit’s bigger goal of developing FDA-regulated software for sleep and heart conditions.

 Fitbit, the leading global wearables brand, has been working for years to develop technology that can read sleep patterns and understand their impact on customers’ health.